- 9 Min Read

 - By: Nathan Brown

 Air quality is often overlooked when it comes to the air you actually breathe inside your car.
 When it comes to cars and air quality, the first thing you think of is usually going to be related to vehicle emissions and the environment.
 Ultimately your vehicle’s climate control system is one of the most important systems in your car.
 You’re affected by it virtually anytime you’re behind the wheel.
 The quality of the air you breathe is important, especially as related to potential distractions and secondary health issues related to dust, mold, and other environmental contaminants.
+In this article, we cover what exactly a cabin air filter does, how often to change the cabin air filter, and some of the best cabin air filters on the market.

 Despite this, the HVAC system remains one of the most overlooked parts of a car when it comes to routine service and maintenance.
 In this article, we’ll review the basics of how your AC system works, what a cabin filter is, and how it has evolved over the years, as well as some of the best ways you can maintain your car’s climate control system for peak performance.